 Shadow PC members will be expected to review a full load of 5-10 papers (depending on the number of submissions selected for the Shadow PC process) on time and participate in online discussion, as well as follow the ethical standards of peer review.
 Shadow PC members will also be required to do a small amount of reading about the PC process.
 Shadow PC members must respect the anonymity of the review process and not share which papers they have reviewed or solicit sub-reviews.
 Shadow PC members who do not adhere to the review deadlines will be excluded from the process.
 Shadow PC reviews will be made available (anonymized) to the authors.

-The Shadow PC meeting will likely be held on March 28 in Berlin co-located with PAM (details TBD).
-Shadow PC members should attend in-person or online (some travel grants will be available to support attendance).
+The Shadow PC meeting will be held on March 28 at TU Berlin.
+Shadow PC members are encouraged to participate in-person but an online participation option is provided as well.
 Shadow PC members will not attend the Senior PC meeting, and the Shadow PC program acceptance decisions will not be made available publicly.
 However, some PC members might attend the shadow PC meeting to help with the discussions.

 If you are interested in participating, please apply by uploading your application material to http://hotcrp.cm.in.tum.de/shadow-tpc-tma18.
 Your application should consist of a single PDF file which includes a CV and a brief (0.25-1 pg) motivation statement explaining why you’d like to participate in the shadow PC.
 Be sure to include your name, position/year of study, areas of research experience, publications (feel free to include tech reports, papers under submission/preparation, and unreviewed manuscripts, as long as you indicate them as such) or past reviewing experience (OK to have none).

 January 15 February 1, 2018

 Shadow Review Period: February 17 – March 21, 2018